Israel presses forward on two fronts and reports 8 combat deaths as fears of a wider war mount

 Israel has said it will continue striking Hezbollah until it is safe for tens of thousands of its citizens displaced from homes near the Lebanon border to return.
 Hezbollah has vowed to keep firing rockets into Israel until there is a cease-fire in Gaza.

-Israeli strikes have killed over 1,000 people in Lebanon over the past two weeks, nearly a quarter of them women and children, according to Lebanon's Health Ministry.
+Israeli strikes have killed more than 1,000 people in Lebanon over the past two weeks, nearly a quarter of them women and children, according to Lebanon’s Health Ministry.

-Meanwhile, Israel lashed out at the United Nations, declaring Secretary-General António Guterres persona non grata, or banned from entering the country.
-Israeli Foreign Minister Israel Katz accused him of failing to unequivocally condemn Tuesday night's Iranian missile attack.
+Meanwhile, Israel lashed out at the United Nations, declaring Secretary-General António Guterres persona non grata and banned from entering the country.
+Israeli Foreign Minister Israel Katz accused him of failing to unequivocally condemn Tuesday night’s Iranian missile attack.
 The move deepens an already wide rift between Israel and the United Nations.

 The Health Ministry in Gaza said at least 51 people were killed and 82 wounded in the operation in Khan Younis that began early Wednesday.
 Records at the European Hospital showed seven women and 12 children, as young as 22 months old, were among those killed.